A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Incoterms

 Incoterms are a standardised set of rules that define the rights and liabilities of both buyer and seller in an international transaction.
-Incoterms are prepared by the International Chamber of Commerce and include FOB, EXW, CIF, DDU etc.
+There are 11 incoterms in total, prepared by the International Chamber of Commerce, including FOB, EXW, CIF, DDU and more.

 International Operating Procedure (IOP)

-The International Operating Procedure is a set of step by step instructions adopted by an organisation to assist workers when conducting complex routine operations.
+The International Operating Procedure is a set of step by step instructions adopted by shipping companies or freight forwarders to assist workers when conducting complex operations.
+It helps workers ensure that their process is consistent and efficient.

-The ISO is an international standard-setting body composed of representatives from various national standards organisations.
+The ISO is an independent, international standard-setting body composed of representatives from various national standards organisations.
+They set standards which ensure safety, reliability and quality of certain products or services.
+For example, the WTA Platform CO2 emissions tracker is compliant with ISO 14083.

 Kerbside Delivery